Scaling theory of critical strain-stiffening in disordered elastic networks: Introduction

 \section{Introduction}

+Disordered elastic networks are composed of a spatially-disordered set of nodes, which are embedded in a $\dbar$-dimensional space and interact through elastic bonds with some prescribed connectivity.
+Such networks provide a framework for describing a broad range of physical phenomena and systems.
+These include amorphous materials such as non-Brownian suspensions~\cite{asm_pnas_2012}, proteins~\cite{liu_allostery,WODAK2019566}, polymeric fibrous materials~\cite{RevModPhys.86.995}, athermal biopolymer fibrous networks, such as collagen and fibrin that play crucial roles in various biological contexts~\cite{kees_nature_2005,Janmey_soft_matter_2007,RevModPhys.86.995}, and even confluent cell tissues~\cite{merkel_pnas_2019,Kim2021}.
+Consequently, understanding their generic physical properties --- including under external driving forces --- is of prime importance.

-Athermal biopolymer fibrous networks, such as collagen and fibrin networks, play crucial roles in determining the mechanical stability and functionality of individual cells and tissues~\cite{kees_nature_2005,Janmey_soft_matter_2007,RevModPhys.86.995}.
-This class of disordered biological materials, in which thermal fluctuations and entropic effects are negligible, is characterized by two generic features; first, the resistance of the constituent fibers to elongation (stretching) and shortening (compression) is much larger than to bending, i.e.~these networks exhibit strong rigidity/stiffness scale separation.
-Second, the degree of connectivity of the fibers, i.e.~the average number of fibers per network's node, is small such that the network is sub-isostatic~\cite{robbie_nature_physics_2016}.
-That is, such materials are underconstrained, implying that in the absence of any bending resistance of the fibers, the network would possess \emph{floppy} (\emph{zero}) \emph{modes}, which are nontrivial, collective deformation modes that do not involve any stretching or compression of fibers, and hence no energetic cost~\cite{phonon_gap_2012}.
-These two generic features endow athermal biopolymer fibrous networks with intriguing universal properties, which are of both practical and fundamental importance.
+Many disordered elastic networks share two generic features.
+First, the network's degree of connectivity --- i.e., the average number of bonds per node --- is small such that the network is sub-isostatic~\cite{robbie_nature_physics_2016}.
+That is, such networks are underconstrained, implying that in the absence of additional stabilizing interactions, the network would possess \emph{floppy} (\emph{zero}) \emph{modes}, which are nontrivial, collective deformation modes that do not involve any energetic cost~\cite{maxwell_1864,phonon_gap_2012}.
+Second, many disordered elastic networks do include additional weak/soft interactions that endow them with finite, yet typically small, elastic response coefficients (constants).
+That is, these networks typically feature two widely separated rigidity scales.
+For example, in fibrous networks, stiff (strong) interactions emerge from fiber stretching/compression, while the soft (weak) interactions emerge from fiber bending.